Nonparametric Causal Decomposition of Group Disparities: Application

+The baseline component constitutes nearly 90\% of the total disparity in adult income across all models for the nuisance functions.
+This demonstrates that most of intergenerational income persistence is due to processes that do not involve college graduation or its effects.

-In sum, our unconditional decomposition reveals that college graduation in the United States plays two contradictory roles for intergenerational income persistence.
-On one hand, higher college graduation rates among high-income origin individuals increase intergenerational income persistence because college graduation increases adult income.
-On the other hand, part of this prevalence component is offset by our newly identified selection component.
+In sum, our unconditional decomposition reveals that college graduation in the United States plays two contradictory roles in intergenerational income persistence.
+On the one hand, the higher college graduation rate among individuals from higher-income origins increases intergenerational income persistence.
+On the other hand, some part of the income persistence is offset by the positive selection into college among individuals from lower-income origins.

-The conditional decomposition quantifies the contributions of college graduation within levels of AFQT achievement scores.
+The conditional decomposition quantifies the contributions of college graduation within levels of the AFQT achievement score.
 Hence, it informs settings in which policy makers cannot, or do not want to, change the factual relationship between prior achievement and college completion, perhaps due to normative constraints or meritocratic preferences.

-In the conditional decomposition, the conditional prevalence component is positive and statistically significant, although it is much smaller than in the unconditional decomposition and only accounts for 3\% to 6\% of the total disparity.
-Hence, equalizing chances of graduating college within levels of prior achievement would still somewhat decrease intergenerational income persistence.
-All estimates for the conditional effect and conditional selection components are negative and statistically insignificant.
+In the conditional decomposition, all estimates for the conditional selection component are negative and statistically insignificant.
+The conditional prevalence component is positive and statistically significant, although it is much smaller than its unconditional counterpart and only accounts for 3\% to 6\% of the total disparity.
+Hence, equalizing chances of graduating college within levels of prior achievement (in the manner of the second step of the three-step sequential intervention in Section \ref{sec: con_intervention}) would still somewhat decrease intergenerational income persistence.